 Stand up, speak up.
 Recommit to Local 1914 membership.
 Contact 1914 officer with questions.

 The Wheeler Report summizes daily news from Wisconsin media on issues important to state empolyees.

-Connect to Members Only Communication: MOC from Council 24 website for up to date direct actions in response to the budget proposal.
+Connect to Members Only Communication: MOC from Council 24 website for up to date direct actions.

 Continue your Membership!

 Continue your Membership!
 Recommit to WSEU Local 1914 online through AFSCME Council 24 site or contact Local 1914 officer.

 When you stand with the Union, the Union stands with you.
 Worker-friendly politicians – Republican, Democrat and Independent – come and go based on our involvement and dedication to making sure they’re in office advocating for us.
 Union membership brings information and strength to shared governance, provides needed checks and balances and accountability and improves working conditions.
 Our working conditions are students' learning conditions and when you improve one, you improve the other.

 Representation when treated unjustly and at disciplinary meetings.